Marsaowep/Websu/README.md

 In order to use the database functionality of the web app, you will need to add your public IP address to our Mongo Repository as a trusted IP to allow you to read and write to/from the database.
 You will need to contact one of the developers of this project to add your IP to our mongo repository, and to send you the .env file.

 ## MongoDB Setup
-1. Contact one of the developers for setup instructions.
+Please contact one of the developers for setup instructions.

 ## NodeJS Server Setup